How to Parse JSON in Python - Easy Steps

 Comments: 0

 JSON stands for JavaScript Object Notation.
-It is not only lightweight but is also easy to read and write for humans.
-Similarly, machines find it easy to parse and generate.
-JSON parsing is extremely important when working with data from APIs, configuration files, or other sources of stored information for any Python developer.
-This article takes you through basic procedures for parsing JSON using Python’s JSON module.
+It is not only lightweight but also easy to read and write for humans.
+Likewise, machines find it simple to parse and generate.
+Parsing is crucial when dealing with content from APIs, config files, or other sources of stored info for any Python developer.
+This article walks you through the basics of parsing JSON using Python’s module, including how to use json.dump python for saving content.

 Understanding JSON and its structure

-JSON represents data as key-value pairs, similar to a Python dictionary.
-Here's a basic example of a JSON object:
+JSON structures details in key-value pairs.
+Here's a basic example of an object:

 {